Marinka Point

 Marinka Point (нос Маринка, ‘Nos Marinka’ \'nos ma-'rin-ka\) is the narrow rocky point projecting 400 m from the north coast of Pasteur Peninsula and forming the north extremity of Brabant Island in the Palmer Archipelago, Antarctica.

 The point is named after the settlement of Marinka in Southeastern Bulgaria.

 Location

 Marinka Point is located at 64°00′27″S 62°23′23″W, which is 4.5 km east by north of Cape Roux and 4.3 km west by north of Cape Cockburn.
-British mapping in 1980 and 2008.
+British mapping was carried out in 1980 and 2008.